 A special permanent gallery on New-York Historical’s fourth floor features a detailed re-creation of the White House Oval Office, where presidents have exercised their powers, duties, and responsibilities since 1909.
-Visitors to New-York Historical can explore the Oval Office, hear audio recordings of presidential musings, and even sit behind a version of the President’s Resolute Desk for a photo op.
+Visitors to New-York Historical can explore the Oval Office and hear audio recordings of presidential musings.

 Presidents can furnish the Oval Office to suit their own tastes, and this re-creation evokes the decor of President Ronald Reagan’s second term, widely considered a classic interpretation of Oval Office design.
 The Resolute Desk, which has been used by almost every president, was presented by Queen Victoria of England in friendship to President Rutherford B. Hayes in 1880.
 The original was made from timbers from the British Arctic explorer ship H.M.S.
 Resolute, which was trapped in the ice, recovered by an American whaling ship, and returned to England.
 Other elements reminiscent of the Reagan-era on view include a famous jar of jelly beans, an inspirational plaque reading “It can be done,” and artist Frederic Remington’s Bronco Buster bronze sculpture of a rugged cowboy fighting to stay on a rearing horse.

 Lead support for the installation of the Oval Office provided by Ira Lipman with generous support from Richard Gilder and Leonard Lauder & Judy Lauder.
-The Suzanne Peck and Brian Friedman Meet the Presidents Gallery made possible by a generous gift from Suzanne Peck and Brian Friedman.
+The Meet the Presidents Gallery is made possible by a generous gift from Suzanne Peck and Brian Friedman.
 Construction of the Oval Office installation is supported, in part, by public funds from Manhattan Borough President Gale A. Brewer and the New York City Department of Cultural Affairs in partnership with the City Council as part of our Citizenship Project.